 Then one day, I reached my breaking point and made a solid commitment to change my life.
 I set a big goal for myself to save money to go back to school, which meant I had no choice but to get my spending under control.

-That’s when I started experimenting with different strategies to stop spending money on clothes.
-Here’s a list of the best ways to help you kick the shopping habit!
+That’s when I started experimenting with different strategies to learn how to stop shopping for clothes.
+Here’s a list of the best ways to help you kick the shopping habit and stop spending money on unnecessary things.

 - What I learned from not buying clothes for a year